-FCA and Groupe PSA expect to complete the combination on January 16, 2021
+FCA and Groupe PSA Expect to Complete the Combination on January 16, 2021

 IMPORTANT NOTICE

-By reading the following communication, you agree to be bound by the following limitations and qualifications:
+By reading this communication, you agree to be bound by the following limitations and qualifications:

 This communication is for informational purposes only and is not intended to and does not constitute an offer or invitation to exchange or sell or solicitation of an offer to subscribe for or buy, or an invitation to exchange, purchase or subscribe for, any securities, any part of the business or assets described herein, or any other interests or the solicitation of any vote or approval in any jurisdiction in connection with the proposed transaction or otherwise, nor shall there be any sale, issuance or transfer of securities in any jurisdiction in contravention of applicable law.
 This communication should not be construed in any manner as a recommendation to any reader of this document.